Aronymous7/vscode-infer-performance/backlog.md

 ## Editor Decorator

-- Color coding for significant changes in cost
 - Interactive coloring (e.g. when an expensive method cannot be made cheaper -> set color to green)

 ## Code Lenses